-It’s unrealistic to think that we can be avoid conflict in our relationships.
+It’s unrealistic to think that we can avoid conflict in our relationships.
 Relationship conflict is a natural and normal aspect of any connection.
 So much so that if a client tells me they never argue with their loved ones, I immediately think something is wrong.

 Preparing for conflict in our relationships is key to creating and sustaining healthy connections.
 Since 2003, I have shared the tools from this incredibly simple guideline with clients.
 The moment my clients notice conflict arising, I encourage them to enact the tools below.
 You might post this guideline on your refrigerator or on your computer to remember it more readily.

-Guidelines for Relationship Conflict
+Guidelines for Relationship Effectiveness

 1. (BE) GENTLE: Be courteous and temperate in your approach.